A guide to using archival sources

 What are archives?

-Archives are documents that are created, used, received, and kept by people or organizations during the course of their activities or functions and preserved because of their continuing value.
+Archives are materials that are created, used, received, and collected by a person, family, or organization during the course of their daily activities and preserved as a result of their continuing value.

 Some examples of archival records include: